Sipho – Sustaible Medicare Secures Innobooster Grant for Innovative Pharmaceutical Packaging Development

 Regional Climate Policy: A Path Towards Sustainability

-In an ambitious step towards a more sustainable future, the regions in Denmark have set a goal to reduce their emissions by 70% by 2030.
+In an ambitious step towards a more sustainable future, the regions in Denmark have set a goal to reduce their emissions by 50% in 2030 for scope 1,2 and 3.
 A significant portion of these emissions, namely 37%, comes from the procurement of medicine and other goods and services.
 This poses a unique challenge, as a comprehensive transformation of procurement processes is necessary to achieve these goals.

 Integration of Environmental and Climate Considerations